-depot_final/app/controllers/application.rb:

-''' Application-wide functionality used by controllers.

-# Also establishes Cart, LineItem, and User as models.
-This is necessary because these classes appear in sessions and hence have to be preloaded class ApplicationController < ActionController::Base model :cart model :line_item private

-Set the notice if a parameter is given, then redirect back '''
+depot\final/app/controllers/application.rb:

 '''

-def redirect_to_index(msg = nil)
+File 84

+Application-wide functionality used by controllers.

+Also establishes Cart amd LineItem as models.
+This is necessary

+because these classes appear in sessions and hence have to be

+preloaded

+class ApplicationController < ActionController::Base

+model :cart

+model :line_item

+private

+Set the notice if a parameter is given, then redirect back

+'''

+'''

 flash[:notice] = msg if msg

 redirect_to(:action => 'index')

 The #authorize method is used as a <tt>before_hook</tt> in

 controllers that contain administration actions.
 If the

 session does not contain a valid user, the method

 redirects to the LoginController.login.

 def authorize

 #:doc:

 unless session[:user_id]

 flash[:notice] = "Please log in"

 redirect_to(:controller => "login", :action => "login")

 end

 end

 end

 depot_final/app/controllers/admin_controller.rb:

 The administration functions allow authorized users

 to add, delete, list, and edit products.
 The class

 was initially generated from a scaffold but has since been

 modified, so do not regenerate.

 Only logged-in administrators can use the actions here.
 See

 Application.authorize for details.

 See also: Product

 class AdminController < ApplicationController

 before_filter :authorize

 An alias for #list, listing all current products.

 def index

 list

 render action 'list'

 end

 List all current products.

 def list

 @product_pages, @products = paginate :product, :per_page => 10

 Show details of a particular product.

 def show

 @product = Product.find(@params[:id])

 Initiate the creation of a new product.

 The work is completed in #create.

 def new

 @product = Product.new

 Get information on a new product and

 attempt to create a row in the database.

 def create

-@product = Product.new(@params[:product])

-if @product.save

-flash['notice'] = 'Product was successfully created.'

-redirect_to :action => 'list'

-else

-render_action 'new'

-end

-end

 '''